jonjack/playground/docs/actions.md

 }
 ```

 Each request coming into our application needs to invoke some method which returns an `Action` object appropriate for dealing with that request.
 We therefore need somewhere to define these methods.
-This is what Controllers are for
+This is what Controllers are for.

 > #### Controller design pattern
 I believe the use of the term _Controller_ (in Play) stems from the _Front Controller_ pattern which is a [structural design pattern](https://en.wikipedia.org/wiki/Software_design_pattern#Structural_patterns) intended to act a single, central entry point to an application.
 Controllers in Play can generally be thought of more in terms of _Page Controllers_ however (although they are intended to deal with all response types not just _pages_), since they are generally implemented at a more granular level than a Front Controller ie. you implement controllers for different parts of your application rather than having just a single controller.